-6.2 Models for Raman Rxn2, Rxn4, and hybrid configurations
+6.2 Models for Raman Rxn2, Raman Rxn4, and hybrid configurations

-Raman RunTime supports executing models generated in SIMCA® (Sartorius), GRAMS IQTM (Thermo Fisher Scientific), PEAXACT (S-Pact), Aspen UnscramblerTM (AspenTech), Solo/PLS_Toolbox (Eigenvector), and Data Library.
+Raman RunTime supports executing models generated in Raman data library, SIMCA[®] (Sartorius), GRAMS IQ[TM] (Thermo Fisher Scientific), PEAXACT (S-Pact), Aspen Unscrambler[TM] (AspenTech), and Solo/PLS_Toolbox (Eigenvector).
 These multivariate models are typically based on in-line Raman spectra correlated to off-line analytical measurements and can be used to turn raw spectra into meaningful process values in real time.
 Model results can be viewed on-screen as well as communicated via OPC and Modbus.